jackiezyy/StarbucksCapstone/README.md

 What drives Starbucks user to respond to an offer?

 Conclusion:
-The model indicates that income is the biggest predictor of the effectiveness of an offer.
-Whether the offer is posted on social media and tenure of a member are the two next important features.
-Offer duration is also an important feature but relatively unimportant compared with the other three.
+The AUC of the model is 0.754.
+In addition, the model indicates whether an offer type is discount is the biggest predictor of the effectiveness of an offer.
+Whether the offer is posted on social media and income and tenure of a member are the three next important features.
+Offer duration is also an important feature.
+AUC = 0.5 is equal to random guess.
+Based on AUC value, our model has pretty strong predictive power.
+Moreover, feature importance is also aligned with common sense.

 ### 3. File Descriptions
 This repo contains 4 files.